-When my little boy was a baby, I got a very good piece of advice about feeding kids.
+When my son was a baby, I got a very good piece of advice about feeding kids.

 As a parent, it’s your job to put something on the table that’s reasonably nutritious, that tastes good, and that’s appropriate to the context.

 It’s the kid’s job to eat it or not to eat it (related to the “but you are free” technique).
 They’re in charge of getting a forkful of the stuff in their mouth, chewing, and swallowing.